why electric bikes are not popular 1

 Expensive initial investment

 One of the main factors that hinder the popularity of electric bikes is their high cost, especially when compared to traditional bicycles.
-Electric bikes require an investment in both the bike itself and the battery, making them a more expensive option upfront.
-This can be a deterrent for individuals who are looking for a more affordable means of transportation or who may not have the financial means to afford an electric bike.
+Electric bikes require an investment in the bike itself and the battery, making them a more expensive option upfront.
+This can be a deterrent for individuals looking for a more affordable means of transportation or who may not have the financial means to afford an electric bike.

 Cost of maintenance and repairs